 • Myth 2: Clients won’t embrace accounting technology

 The Truth: It’s up to you to help your clients realise how technology can transform their business.
 While some may resist change, the best way to overcome that is by showing them how the right tools help solve everyday problems.
 For instance, let’s take receipt-scanning software.
-With this type of tool, you can show the benefits of automated accounting first hand.
+With this type of tool, you can show the benefits of automated accounting first-hand.
 Instead of clients storing their paperwork, they can snap receipts and other financial documents on the go.
-This not only reduces the risk of those documents going missing, but it also saves them hours of time sending hard paper copies onto you.
+This not only reduces the risk of those documents going missing, but it also saves them hours of time sending hard paper copies to you.

 • Myth 3: Implementing accounting automation is technical and expensive

 The Truth: In the past, building your own accounting tech stack could be tricky.
 It was a complicated and costly addition, exclusive to those who could afford it.
 Fast forward to now, and the picture is very different.
 There are hundreds of automation tools, many of which are either free or inexpensive.
 They’re also easy to adopt and use.
 The fact that these connect and work together in some capacity again makes the entire process much less of an ordeal.